-Definition 4.1 A tuple CD = (A, P, D, dom, mandatory, restricted, free, condition) is calledcase definition, if the following holds:
+Definition 4.1.
+A tuple CD = (A, P, D, dom, mandatory, restricted, free, condition) is called case definition, if the following holds:

-- A is a set of activities definitions, - $P \subseteq A \times A$ is a precedence relation, - D is a set of data object definitions, - $dom \in D \mapsto 2^U$ is a function mapping each data object onto its domain $(2^U$ denotes the power set of U), i.e., the domain of a data object definition is a set of values over some universe U, - mandatory ⊆ A × D is a relation which specifies mandatory data object definitions, - restricted $\subseteq A \times D$ is a relation which specifies restricted data object definitions, - free \subseteq D is a relation which specifies free data object definitions, - condition ∈ A → 2^B specifies activity conditions, where B is a set of partial bindings, i.e., B = {f ∈ D → U | ∀d ∈ dom(f), f(d) ∈ dom(d)} such that
+- A is a set of activities definitions, - $P \subseteq A \times A$ is a precedence relation, - D is a set of data object definitions, - $dom \in D \mapsto 2^U$ is a function mapping each data object onto its domain ( $2^U$ denotes the power set of U), i.e., the domain of a data object definition is a set of values over some universe U, - mandatory $\subseteq A \times D$ is a relation which specifies mandatory data object definitions, - restricted $\subseteq A \times D$ is a relation which specifies restricted data object definitions, - free $\subseteq D$ is a relation which specifies free data object definitions, - condition $\in A \mapsto 2^B$ specifies activity conditions, where B is a set of partial bindings, i.e., $B = \{ f \in D \rightarrow U | \forall d \in dom(f), f(d) \in dom(d) \}$ such that

-- P is acyclic, - $D = free \cup \{d \in D \mid \exists a \in A : (a, d) \in mandatory \cup restricted\}, and$ - $free \cap \{d \in D \mid \exists a \in A : (a, d) \in mandatory \cup restricted\} = \emptyset.$
+- P is acyclic, - $D = free \cup \{d \in D | \exists a \in A : (a, d) \in mandatory \cup restricted\}$ , and - $free \cap \{d \in D | \exists a \in A : (a,d) \in mandatory \cup restricted\} = \emptyset$ .

-It is easy to relate Definition 4.1 to the meta model shown in Figure 1.
-Set A in Definition 4.1 corresponds to the class activity definition in Figure 1.
+It is easy to relate Definition 4.1 to the meta model shown in Fig. 1.
+Set A in Definition 4.1 corresponds to the class activity definition in Fig. 1.
 Set D corresponds to the class data object definition.
 Function dom can be considered to be an attribute of the class data object definition.
 Relation P corresponds to the association denoting the precedence relation.
-Note that we require P to be acyclic, i.e., there are no loops.3 Functions mandatory and restricted corresponds to the association connecting activities and data object definitions.
+Note that we require P to be acyclic, i.e., there are no loops.
+Functions mandatory and restricted correspond to the two associations connecting activities and data object definitions.
 Set free corresponds to the association connecting complex case definitions and data object definitions.
 Note that we do not consider nested case definitions.
 Therefore, it suffices to consider only one case definition and a set is enough to model free data objects.
 Free data objects can neither be mandatory nor restricted.
 Note that a data object definition can be both mandatory and restricted at the same time.

-Function condition can be seen as an attribute of class activity definition in Figure 1.
+Function condition can be seen as an attribute of class activity definition in Fig. 1.
 Each activity definition has a condition which is defined as a set of bindings.
 A binding is a set of values for specific data objects.
 An activity can only be executed if the actual values of data objects match at least one of its bindings.
 If not, the activity is bypassed.
 Functions dom and condition provide a very simplistic type system and constraint language.
 These can be upgraded to more advanced languages.
 The choice that activities are bypassed if the activity condition evaluates to false is merely chosen for reasons of simplicity.
 Every activity acts as an AND-join/AND-split [31].
 Therefore, sequential and parallel routing are possible by setting the activity conditions to true.
-Alternative routing, normally specified through XOR-splits and XOR-joins, can be obtained by adding activity conditions such that each activity in one branch either evaluates to false (i.e., there is no binding matching the current values) are skipped and not blocked.
+Alternative routing, normally specified through XOR-splits and XOR-joins, can be obtained by adding activity conditions such that each activity in one branch either evaluates to true or to false.
+This style of process modeling corresponds to the routing semantics of InConcert [47].
+It is important to note that activities for which the condition evaluates to false (i.e., there is no binding matching the current values) are skipped and not blocked.
 It is possible to use a less simplistic routing language.